 By the time you’ve reached mid-career (generally early 40s), a lot of change has happened in your world.
 There have been marriages, perhaps divorces, kids, several different jobs, some accrual of assets, both for long-term and short-term goals, and usually you’ve picked up a bit of debt—home loans, car loans, etc.

-In early career the primary issues for financial development are usually paying down debt of some kind and determining savings rate.
+In early career, the primary issues for financial development are usually paying down debt of some kind and determining savings rate.
 In many cases these carry into mid-career in some way but are now a part of a larger framework.
 Increasingly the larger issue by this point is organization.
-Having an organized perspective on your financial goals and systemic way to organize your assets and debts is critical to be able to increase the likelihood of reaching your goals.
+Having an organized perspective on your financial goals and a systemic way to organize your assets and debts is critical to be able to increase the likelihood of reaching your goals.

 Many people find such a thorough organization of their financial information daunting.
 Trilogy advisors are equipped with advanced technology and tools which can help you aggregate your goals and your balance sheet all in one place, even to the point of being able to project the probability of success of your various goals.
 As you move through your career, the ability to keep your goals and financial plan organized becomes increasingly challenging.
 Let us come along side you as you travel to your next destination.